 - Fee for insurance and/or the damage waiver

-How much will fuel cost?
+How much does fuel cost?

 How fast can I drive?

-Do budget trucks have cruise control?
+Do Budget trucks have cruise control?

 Compare to U-Pack